mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 ## Instruction - Investigator deckbuilding option

 This allows you to specify the deckbuilding options on a card.

+Multiple instances of this instruction are supported to create combined deckbuilding options.

 Its typical usage is on an investigator card to specify the deckbuilding.
 You can, and generally will need to, specify multiple instances of this instruction on a each investigator.